Budget – definition and meaning

 This announcement is called The Budget.

 The Chancellor of the Exchequer calculates how much the Government will spend and collect in taxes.
 People who work in the Treasury help the Chancellor with the calculations.
-The equivalent of the British Chancellor in other countries is Minister of Finance.
+The equivalent of the British Chancellor in other countries is the Minister of Finance.

 Companies have fixed and variable costs.
 Fixed costs remain the same all the time.
-Variable costs, on the other hand, change from month-to-month.
+Variable costs, on the other hand, change from month to month.
 Hence the word ‘variable.’

 Flexible budgets reflect the changing variable costs.
 When factory activity, for example, rises, the flexible budget or financial plan grows.
 Conversely, when it declines, the amount in the financial plan shrinks.